So You Are a Bit Tall

 ...mature and responsible.

-Arriving at my stop, I squeezed my giant butt through the subway doors and crawled up steps to street level where I could finally stand up straight.
-It felt wonderful to stretch my legs, which were longer than most doorways were high.
-Arriving back at my building, I stood tall enough to see through a second-floor window into my apartment.
-I made a mental note to re-paint my soulless taupe walls and replace one of the three bulbs that had burned out in my lamp.
+At my stop, I squeezed my giant butt through the subway doors and crawled up the steps to street level, where I could finally stand up straight.
+It felt nice to stretch my legs, now longer than most doorways were high.

 Accept it—it’s who you are.